hindman/optopus/README.md

   variable inputs.
 There are four main styles relying on different bracketing conventions (angle, square, or curly) and different capitalization schemes (all uppercase, all lower, or mixed).
-For a variety of technical and practical reasons, Optopus mimics Git and some other tools in using angle brackets consistently.
+For a variety of technical and practical reasons, Argle mimics Git and some other tools in using angle brackets consistently.

 - Pipes to separate alternatives — a ubiquitous convention both in usage text and regex.

 - Quantifiers that can applied to single elements or groups.
 This is another one of the crucial missing ingredients in most parsers.
-Optopus relies primarily on the quantifiers from usage-syntax conventions: `...` for one-or-more and square brackets to convey optionality.
+Argle relies primarily on the quantifiers from usage-syntax conventions: `...` for one-or-more and square brackets to convey optionality.
 To those it adds the regex `{m,n}` syntax for quantity ranges.

 - Like regular expressions, grammar elements and parsing itself are greedy by default.
 This policy decision is necessary to resolve a variety of parsing ambiguities that can arise.
-Optopus also follows regex in using `?` as the device to make a quantifier non-greedy.
+Argle also follows regex in using `?` as the device to make a quantifier non-greedy.

 - The ability to name elements or groups symbolically both for display in usage